-A student may withdraw from the Enrollment Agreement by sending a notice of cancellation in writing, or by hand delivery of the withdrawal letter.
+A student may withdraw from the Enrollment Agreement by sending a notice of cancellation by e-mail, in writing, or by hand delivery of the withdrawal letter.
 Mailed notice should be sent by certified mail and becomes effective on the date of posting.
 A hand-delivered withdrawal letter should be signed on receipt by the Campus Director or his/her designee and becomes effective on the dated day of receipt.
+Email notice is effective as of the date of receipt.
 Tuition reimbursement will begin the week that official notification is received.
 The letter must be received within one week of the withdrawal (5 days) to receive tuition reimbursement for that week.

-The withdrawal letter should include (1) Request for cancellation (2) Date and signature of the student and (3) Contact information i.e. address, telephone number, E-mail or social media contact.
+The withdrawal letter should include (1) Request for cancellation (2) Date and signature of the student and (3) Contact information i.e. address, telephone number, E-mail.

 All monies will be refunded (except for the registration fee) if the student cancels within seven (7) business days after the enrollment agreement is signed by both parties, even if instruction has begun.
 Likewise, any student who has not visited the school prior to enrollment may withdraw, without penalty, within three (3) days after attending a regularly scheduled orientation, inspection of the school equipment or school tour, and will be entitled to a refund of monies paid.
-A student who cancels after the third (3^{rd}) day but before the start of classes will receive a refund of all monies paid except for the application and registration fee.
+A student who cancels after the third (3rd) day but before the start of classes will receive a refund of all monies paid except for the application and registration fee.